 Uber has also shared their insights when it comes to using React Native in engineering their own food delivery app.
-Different from the standard Uber app, the mobile app Uber eats involves three different parties: eaters, restaurants, and of course, deliver-partners.
+Different from the standard Uber app, the mobile app Uber Eats involves three different parties: eaters, restaurants, and of course, deliver-partners.

 The initial Restaurant Dashboard ubilt for the web only provided limited access to the given native device functionalities just like the sound notification, which is a very important feature for user experience.
 The team then had a better result with the use of React Native so they decided to rebuild everything with the framework.

-These are only seven of the most popular mobile apps that use React Native.
+These are only six of the most popular mobile apps that use React Native.
 Since they are not mere small and medium enterprises, they show exactly how the framework can work on a larger scale.
 As of the moment, many developers prefer React Native due to its convenient and easy-to-use framework both for the developers and the users alike.

 Digitalization is very important but mere digitalization through outdated frameworks could be quite taxing for companies.
 This is where React Native comes in.
 The easy-to-use framework is capable of providing quality output without demanding the extra effort.
 This is one of the many advantages of React Native.
 As the big companies are all trying out React Native, this alone could be testament enough for other small and medium enterprises to give this framework a try as well.